 What is Christian Mysticism?

-'Mysticism', by contrast, is generally held to mean a teaching or belief that knowledge of God and of real truth may be obtained through meditation or spiritual insight, independently of the mind and the senses.
-A "mystic" is a person who seeks union with God and, through that, realisation of truth beyond men's understanding.
-A "mystery" is that of which the cause or origin is hidden or impossible to understand.
-The word "esoteric" means spiritual knowledge intended only for those who are initiated, for a small circle of disciples or followers (Oxford Advanced Learner's Dictionary of Current English, OUP, 1974).
+'Mysticism', by contrast, is generally held to mean a teaching or belief that knowledge of Elohim (God) and of real emet (truth) may be obtained through meditation or spiritual insight, independently of the mind and the senses.
+A 'mystic' is a person who seeks union with Elohim (God) and, through that, realisation of emet (truth) beyond men's understanding.
+A 'mystery' is that of which the cause or origin is hidden or impossible to understand.
+The word 'esoteric' means spiritual knowledge intended only for those who are initiated, for a small circle of talmidim (disciples) or followers (Oxford Advanced Learner's Dictionary of Current English, OUP, 1974).

-Quite obviously some of these definitions of "occult", "mysticism" and "esoteric" harmonise with Biblical teachings and some do not.
+Quite obviously some of these definitions of 'occult', 'mysticism' and 'esoteric' harmonise with Biblical teachings and some do not.
 Let us take each in turn.

 In the New Testament (NT) the meaning of the term mysterion in classical Greek is "anything hidden or secret" and was used in the plural particularly (ta mystÚria) to refer to the sacred rites of the Greek mystery religions in which only the initiated shared.
-The root verb is my˘, which means primarily "to close the lips (or eyes)" (Latin, mutus, from which we get the English "mute").
-But whereas "mystery" may mean, and in modern usage often does mean, a secret for which no answer can be found, this is not at all the connotation of the term mysteri˘n in classical and biblical Greek.
+The root verb is my˘, which means primarily "to close the lips (or eyes)" (Latin, mutus, from which we get the English 'mute').
+But whereas "mystery" may mean - and in modern usage often does mean - a secret for which no answer can be found, this is not at all the connotation of the term mysteri˘n in classical and biblical Greek.

 Paul uses the word "mystery" frequently (21 times in his epistles) and uses it in four different senses: